fching/Data-Science/README.md

 # Data-Science
-Learning and practicing with some python libraries
+Learning and practicing with python libraries

+A collection of past and current work